arturfelipe/django-deploy/README.md

 # django-deploy

-Django Deploy is a project created to demonstrate some basic concepts of how to deploy a Django project to a production server.
+Django Deploy is a project created to demonstrate some basic concepts of how to deploy and serve a Django project in a production enviroment.

 You can fork the project and customize it for your needs.
 Fell free to send any comments, questions, suggestions or pull requests.